The purpose of a user interface is to help the people using your product or website to meet their goals.

 The operating system controls the Mac Superdrive, much like a PC.
 But if the driver or OS encounters a problem on a PC, you still have a physical fallback – a simple eject button on the device itself.
 I’ve employed this technique without fail on my PCs for years, because frankly nobody wants to depend solely upon Windows.

 On any Mac that’s still retro enough to be graced with an optical drive though, you won’t see any sign of an eject button.
-Macs have never had eject buttons for as long as I can remember.
+Macs have never had eject buttons on removable media drives for as long as I can remember.

 Thinking back to my high-school years reminds me of the Macintosh Classic – it was a small beige box with a tiny black and white screen and a 3.5 inch slot on the front of it.
 That was where you inserted your floppy disks, and of course, there was no eject button there either.